White House ‘Muslim Ban’ Man Pushes for Even More Power

 Among those documents, officials told The Daily Beast on the condition of anonymity, is a guidance paper from the Justice Department about the legal liabilities the administration would incur for flouting a judge’s order on refugees.

 Since the National Security Council’s composition is up to each president, Miller’s involvement isn’t “per se” inappropriate, said David Rothkopf, an NSC historian.
-But, Rothkopf said, Miller “has no national security experience and is largely seen as a political operative, and neither of these characteristics tends to be a positive on the NSC.”
+But, Rothkopf said, Miller “has no national-security experience and is largely seen as a political operative, and neither of these characteristics tends to be a positive on the NSC.”

 Miller’s incursions into the realm ordinarily reserved for the NSC are not limited to refugees.
-Sources said he and his allies have exceeded his domestic policy purview to question why the U.S. ought to support certain international institutions, including the U.N.
-Population Fund, which considers access to contraception and abortion services a human right.
+Sources said he and his allies have exceeded his domestic-policy purview to question why the U.S. ought to support certain international institutions, including the U.N.
+Population Fund, which advocates for voluntary family planning.
 Miller was also part of the nationalist faction that prevailed upon Trump to withdraw from the Paris climate-change accord on Thursday, The Daily Beast’s Lachlan Markay and Asawin Suebsaeng reported.

 Accordingly, officials see Miller’s intrusions through the White House’s Domestic Policy Council, which reports to him, as an attempt to deliver red meat to Trump’s anti-immigration and nationalist voters.
 Some, however, are unsure how much Miller is directing the effort personally and how much DPC officials are interpreting their mandate.
 In the Trump administration and its predecessors alike, the DPC is a significantly more political entity than the NSC, where senior leaders attempt to avoid the perception of carrying out a domestic political agenda.

-Note: Update: The original version of this story erroneously asserted that the UN Population Fund considers abortion access a human right.
-It has been corrected.